-7.0 The development of HEY2, and emancipation from attention
+7. The Development of HEY2 and Emancipation from Attention

-I conclude by tracing Vic's acquisition of the grammaticalized variant of the HEY sign labelled HEY2: a morphologically reduced version of the sign, involving a single smaller downward movement of the hand, with a more restricted syntactic distribution (characteristically limited to circumstances in which the signer already has the visual attention of an interlocutor), and a highly stylized pragmatic meaning, to signal a forthcoming turn or topic change.
+I conclude by tracing Vic's acquisition of the grammaticalized variant of the HEY sign, labelled HEY2: a morphologically reduced version of the sign, involving a single smaller downward movement of the hand, with a more restricted syntactic distribution (characteristically limited to circumstances in which the signer already has the visual attention of an interlocutor), 13 and a highly stylized pragmatic meaning to signal a forthcoming turn or topic change.
 Vic's use of the attenuated form and its coordination with attention checks on his interlocutors show how the grammaticalized sign began to take shape.

 At 27 months, Vic was seated with his uncle Frank.
-Frank was watching a program on the TV, and both were chewing on slivers of sugarcane.
-Vic was watching Frank's face intently, apparently waiting for his uncle to look up at him (Figure 23a).
-Either because Frank had returned the boy's gaze, or because Vic had summoned his attention with a very quick HEY1 sign (b), Vic went on to give a second extremely brief downward hand flick (c), apparently after Frank had already engaged his mutual gaze.
-The second very attenuated hand flick at (Figure 23c) seems more like a precursor of HEY2 than a simple repetition of the preceding HEY1.
-Vic went on to ask for another piece of cane (by holding up the remaining stub of the one he was already finishing [d]), to which Frank assented with a nod.
+Frank was watching a program on the TV, and both were chewing on slivers of sugarcane (Figure 23).

+Figure 23.
+Vic, eating sugarcane with his uncle Frank, asked for more. (a) Vic was watching Frank's face intently, apparently waiting for his uncle to look up at him.
+Either because Frank had returned the boy's gaze or because Vic had (b) summoned his attention with a very quick HEY1 sign, Vic (c) went on to give a second extremely brief downward hand flick, apparently after Frank had already engaged his mutual gaze.
+The second very attenuated hand flick at Frank seems more like a precursor of HEY2 than a simple repetition of the preceding HEY1.
+Vic (d) went on to ask for another piece of cane (by holding up the remaining stub of the one he was already finishing), to which Frank assented with a nod.
 This explicit response from his interlocutor that suggests that Vic had employed the HEY2 sign successfully to frame his request.